anuragkh/anuragkh.github.io/index.md

 ---
 layout: default
-title: Anurag Khandelwal, Graduate Student
+title: Anurag Khandelwal
 ---
-# about
+# About

 I'm a Graduate Student at the University of California, Berkeley, pursuing my PhD at the AMPLab and advised by Prof. Ion Stoica.
 I completed my bachelor's